 - If using PhoneID, re-prompt end users that enter invalid, high risk, or inappropriate phone numbers for the verification method.
 An example of verbiage could be “please enter a valid number” when an end user’s phone number is invalid or “please enter a valid mobile number” when SMS is the verification method.

 - Limit the number of times an end user can request a verification code and/or offer manual support such as contact information for customer support or link to a frequently asked questions page.

 - Set an expiration time on verification codes to provide additional account protection.
 TeleSign recommends no more than five minutes, but expiration length varies by use case.
-Please consult with your Technical Account Manager for additional details.
+Please consult with our Customer Support Team for additional details.

 Require a phone number at registration for extra security and account takeover prevention.